ANTOINE1128/MovieMagnet/README.md

 # 📖 [capstone-project] <a name="about-project"></a>

 **[WEBPACK Project]**
-  This capstone  is a project created using html, css and javascript modules with Es6 and  with Webpack and jest installed in it for the better performance while in develpment even in production mode, because all functionality are emprimented in here.
-This capstone is an Advanced one that Working with Api  for file enterchangable and best practice in using ES6.
+  This capstone  is a project created using html, css and javascript modules with Es6 and  with Webpack and jest installed in it for the better performance while in development even in production mode, because all functionality are imprinted   in here.
+This capstone is an Advanced one that Working with Api  for file enter changeable and best practice in using ES6.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>